Most Americans are overweight.

 Consider this your go-to resource to:

-- Understand how life insurance companies evaluate weight
+- Understand how life insurance companies evaluate your weight

 - Find answers to the questions most commonly asked by overweight applicants